liamwalsh1980/Milestone-Project-3/README.md

 ## Features

 ### All pages
-Using the base template and Jinja templating language i was able to offer the following features across all pages
+Using the base template and Jinja templating language I was able to offer the following features across all pages
 - FilmZone text logo and icon
 - Navigation bar showing only the relevant page links based on a user being logged in or logged out
 - Footer which includes internal links and social media links and popcorn image.